nasa/fprime/docs/UsersGuide/user/cmd-evt-chn-prm.md

 The code generator automatically adds ports for retrieving parameters.
 During initialization, a public method in the class is called which retrieves the parameters and stores copies locally.
 Calls can reoccur if the parameter is updated.
-The code generated base class provides a function to call for each parameter to retrieve the stored copy; and an implementation class can retrieve the value whenever the parameter value is needed.
+The code-generated base class provides a function to call for each parameter to retrieve the stored copy; and an implementation class can retrieve the value whenever the parameter value is needed.

 ### Parameter Database